FuelMarble mineral sphere — coolant-based fuel efficiency device developed at Kurume Institute of Technology

 Kyushu Institute of Technology — Prof. Shi QifengEngineering co-validation of thermal performance

-Tokyo University Graduate School, Agricultural Life SciencesBiological safety validation
+The University of Tokyo, Graduate School of Agricultural and Life SciencesBiological safety validation

 Shiao Moto Vehicle Testing Co.
 Ltd. (China)Independent road test certification